Stormtrooper556/5413648-sands-python/README.md

-# Creating and manipulating functions project
+# Creating and manipulating signals project

 This project is about creating, manipulating and plotting signals.
 In the repository you will find a file that contains all the functions of the signals.
 There are also files where the signals have been plotted and manipulated.